VEE Debugger Proxy

 The VEE debugger proxy is an implementation of the Java Debug Wire protocol (JDWP) for debugging Applications executed by MICROEJ VEE.
 It consists of a TCP server implementing the JDWP protocol and acting as a proxy between the IDE (debugger) and the Executable (debuggee) running on the device.

-The debugger proxy allows a postmortem debug from a core dump of a running Executable binary.
+The debugger proxy allows a postmortem debug from a snapshot of the memory (core dump file for Linux/QNX targets and Intel Hex file for MCU targets) of a running Executable binary.

 Debugger Proxy Principle